 - Check that the devices are both plugged in and powered on.
 Try turning the volume up and down on the soundbar, and see if the volume indicator lights appear.
 The subwoofer has a switch with a light near it.
 The light should either blink or remain solid when the sub is powered on.

 - Ensure that the devices are closer to each other and facing each other for the initial pairing.

 - Check and ensure that both the soundbar and subwoofer are in pairing mode.
 Hold down the power button on the soundbar to turn on the pairing mode, use the command on your remote control, or check the manual for specific instructions.
-Look for the button labeled “Pairing or Link” on the subwoofer and use it to switch the sub into the pairing mode.
+Look for the button labeled “Pairing or Link” on the subwoofer and use it to switch the sub into pairing mode.

-- If the soundbar and subwoofer still aren’t pairing, unplug them from the power outlet, then plug them back again after some time and try pairing them again.
+- If the soundbar and subwoofer still aren’t pairing, unplug them from the power outlet, then plug them back in again after some time and try pairing them again.